br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

     ```js
     const fetch = require('node-fetch')
     ```
   - Browsers do support ES6, so another option is to create a simple HTML file referencing the script, open the HTML in a browser, and then open the developer tools console.
+The Firefox Developer Tools also include a [scratchpad](https://developer.mozilla.org/en-US/docs/Tools/Scratchpad) that can be used to run JavaScript code in an isolated console within the browser.
 - My other Udacity Nanodegree program (Google Mobile Web Specialist) had a section on JavaScript Ajax requests from the [Asynchronous JavaScript Requests course](https://www.udacity.com/course/asynchronous-javascript-requests--ud109).
 I worked through those materials, and shared the code in my [udacity-google-mws GitHub repo](https://github.com/br3ndonland/udacity-google-mws).
 - I checked out MDN.
 The MDN documentation for the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is surprisingly poor at this time.
 I used the example under "Making fetch requests" on the [Using Fetch MDN page](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), updating the code with arrow functions.